Security Check Anomaly Detection¶

 Detection Frequency¶

-The execution frequency of the detection rules; the default is 5 minutes.
+The execution frequency of the detection rules; default is 5 minutes.

 Detection Interval¶

-The time range for querying detection metrics.
-Depending on the detection frequency, different intervals are available.
+The time range for querying detection Metrics.
+Affected by the detection frequency, the available detection intervals may vary.

 Detection Frequency | Detection Interval (Dropdown Options) |